 A package is a collection of files-typically, .ado and .sthlp files-that together provide a new feature in Stata.
 Packages contain additions that you wish had been part of Stata at the outset.
+For instance, the package named zz49 might add the xyz command to Stata.
+At a minimum, such a package would contain xyz.ado, the code to implement the new command, and xyz.sthlp, the system help to describe it.
 We write such additions, and so do other users.